Ghaith-Chrit/Amazon-Price-Checker-GUI/README.md

 The app checks the price every 10 minutes.
 You can change the time by going to `/app/assets/renderer.js` and change the number of milliseconds on line number 120.

-The application does not use any DB connections, but adopts Web Storage API to safe the data locally.
+The application does not use any DB connections, but adopts Web Storage API to save the data locally.
 You can delete an item by clicking to the button next to it.

 Note: You have to open the app manually every time it is closed.